 What Should Be in Your Emergency Kit?

-Every driver should keep an emergency supply kit.
+Every rideshare driver should keep an emergency supply kit.
 It is recommended that kits get checked every six months for expired items and routine maintenance.
-Suggested items for your emergency safety kit should include:
+Suggested items for your emergency safety kit should include the following:

 - Flashlight with extra batteries.
 A flashlight is always an important tool to have, especially in a car.
 It can be useful if your vehicle shuts down or you get lost at night.
 A flashlight can help you navigate through dark areas both inside and outside of your vehicle.
 Just make sure that the batteries are fresh.